All you need to know about your website's settings

 - Privacy Center

 Important hint: if you have more than one website in your account: Remember that these settings only apply to the selected website within the dropdown in the upper left corner of this view.
-If you want to apply a certain setting for all your websites added to your Visitor Analytics account, you need to repeat the setting for each website.
+If you want to apply a certain setting for all your websites added to your account, you need to repeat the setting for each website.

 Here you will find all the important general settings, like "timezone", "data protection settings", etc. that you can define per each website.
 You can update the website's settings anytime you like.
 These settings are available for both website owners and website contributors.